-The 73 metre Lürssen superyacht Titania is set to take a starring role in the fifth series of the Royal-inspired Netflix drama The Crown, it has been reported.
+The 73 metre Lürssen superyacht Titania is set to take a starring role in the fifth and six series of the Royal-inspired Netflix drama The Crown, her owner has teased.

-The yacht, which was delivered by Lürssen in 2006, is reportedly being used to play the part of a Codecasa yacht named Bash – historically known as Jonikal – which once belonged to Egyptian businessman and former owner of Knightsbridge department store Harrods, Mohamed Al-Fayed.Read More/On Board with John Caudwell, Owner of 73m Titania
+The yacht, which was delivered by Lürssen in 2006, is reportedly being used to play the part of a Codecasa yacht named Bash – historically known as Jonikal – which once belonged to Egyptian businessman and former owner of Knightsbridge department store Harrods, Mohamed Al-Fayed.Read More/On board 73m Lürssen Titania with British tycoon John Caudwell

 The fifth season of The Crown, the filming of which is currently underway, is set to follow the lives of the British royal family during the 1990s.